bjlittle/geovista/docs/src/reference/whatsnew/latest.rst

 This is a **minor** release of ``geovista``.

-See the :ref:`changelog <gv-changelog-latest>` for full release details, and the :fab:`github` `Discussion <https://github.com/bjlittle/geovista/discussions/1004>`__ for further information.
+See the :ref:`changelog <gv-reference-changelog-latest>` for full release details, and the :fab:`github` `Discussion <https://github.com/bjlittle/geovista/discussions/1004>`__ for further information.